apify/actor-legacy-phantomjs-crawler/README.md

         class="img-responsive"/></a>
 </center>

-Note that each crawler configuration setting can also be set using the API, the corresponding property name and type is `{described in this font}` right next to the property caption.
-When you export the crawler settings to JSON, the object will have these properties.
-For details, see the API section on the crawler details page.
+Note that each crawler configuration setting can also be set using the API, the corresponding property names and types are described in the [Input schema](https://apify.com/apify/web-scraper?section=input-schema) section.

 ## Start URLs

-Represents the list of URLs of the first pages that the crawler will open.
+The **Start URLs** (`startUrls`) field represent the list of URLs of the first pages that the crawler will open.
 Optionally, each URL can be associated with a custom label that can be referenced from your JavaScript code to determine which page is currently open (see <a href="#request-object">Request object</a> for details).